 - ophthalmoscopy, which examines your optic disk for swelling

-- pulpillary light reaction test, which tests how your pupils respond to light
+- pupillary light reaction test, which tests how your pupils respond to light

 - MRI scan, which allows for better viewing of your optic nerve

-- visual response test to detect optic nerve damage
+- visual response test, which detects optic nerve damage

-If your symptoms don’t get better on their own, some medications may help speed your sight recovery.
+Optic neuritis usually improves on its own, and certain medications may help speed your sight recovery if it doesn’t.
 Steroids are commonly used to treat optic neuritis, and they help reduce optic nerve inflammation.

-If you have eye pain, experience loss of vision, or see flashing lights, see a doctor right away.
+See your healthcare provider right away if you have eye pain, experience loss of vision, or see flashing lights.
 Fast action can help prevent permanent vision loss or other serious health problems.

-If you notice new symptoms such as a change in how well you can see, seek medical help.
-Also be aware of worsening symptoms if you already have optic neuritis, especially if your symptoms aren’t responding to treatment.
+Be sure to get medical attention if you notice new symptoms, such as a change in how well you can see.
+It’s also important to be aware of worsening symptoms if you already have optic neuritis, especially if your symptoms aren’t responding to treatment.